🎉 Introducing AIQ — the new platform from Five Blocks that shows you exactly what AI says about your brand. Discover AIQ →

 Build the entity layer: Wikipedia and Wikidata, schema markup on owned properties, authoritative third-party citations, consistent attributes across the web.
 The engines reward entities they can recognize and verify.

 An entity that the AI engines recognize and trust shows up consistently across responses with the same facts, the same relationships, and the same context.
 Building one is a layered job.
 Wikipedia is the keystone for any entity that meets Notability standards, because of how heavily the engines weight it.
 Wikidata is the structured-data twin, machine-readable and queried directly by the engines for entity facts.
-Schema markup on owned properties (Organization, Person, Article) with proper sameAs links to those canonical sources ties the entity together across the web.
-Authoritative third-party citations – mainstream press, industry registries, regulatory pages – add corroboration.
+Schema markup (structured tags that tell search engines what a page is about) on owned properties (Organization, Person, Article) with proper sameAs links (identifiers that tell the engines your profiles are the same entity) to those canonical sources ties the entity together across the web.
+Authoritative third-party citations such as mainstream press, industry registries, and regulatory pages add corroboration.
 Consistency across all of these is what produces engine confidence: same name, same affiliations, same dates, same relationships everywhere.
 The work compounds.
 An entity built deliberately over six to twelve months looks materially different in the engines than one that emerged ad-hoc.

 Last reviewed: 19/05/2026